msiebuhr/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab "PHP" %}}

-The following example injects the required `dd.trace_id` and `dd.span_id` identifiers into the log message to associate the log entry with the current trace.
+**Automatic Trace ID Injection**

+Use the following example to inject PHP trace information into your logs.

 ```php
 $span = \DDTrace\GlobalTracer::get()->getActiveSpan();